fzi-forschungszentrum-informatik/BEMCom/services/apis/django-api/Readme.md

 ### TODO

 * [ ] Alerting (E-Mail) on 500 status code.
+* [ ] Collect (and test) code for changes in datapoint at central location and add tests.
+Is currently distributed over api_admin_ui and api_main.signals
+* [ ] Find solution if example value is NaN,+Inf or - Inf.
+Maybe just a try except and store these as text?
 * [ ] Alerting (Prom AlertManager) if datapoint values have certain values or have not been updated for a certain time.
 * [ ] Document return objects and codes for errors of REST interface.
 * [ ] Add functionality to disable controllers and the history DB to support new users.